Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/posing/editing.rst

    :class: refbox

    :Mode:      Pose Mode
-   :Panel:     :menuselection:`Toolbar region --> In-Betweens Tools --> Push`
+   :Tool:     :menuselection:`Toolbar --> In-Betweens Tools --> Push`
-   :Menu:      :menuselection:`Pose --> In-Betweens --> Push Pose from Breakdown`
+   :Menu:      :menuselection:`Pose --> In-Betweens --> Push Pose from Breakdown/Rest Pose`
    :Hotkey:    :kbd:`Ctrl-E`

+*Push Pose* exaggerates the current pose by making it closer to the next keyframed position.
-Push pose exaggerates the current pose.
+You can also exaggerates the pose from the rest pose.

 Relax Pose